bencodezen/vue-enterprise-boilerplate/docs/linting.md

 ### Pre-commit

 Staged files are automatically linted and tested before each commit.
 See `lint-staged.config.js` to update.
+[Yorkie](https://www.npmjs.com/package/yorkie) is used under the hood to detect the pre-commit hook.

 ### Editor